 GMO?
-I am strongly opposed to GMO.
-I believe that the genetic engineering of plants goes against the natural laws governing life.
+I'm opposed to most GMO applications.
+Generally speaking, I believe that genetic engineering of plants goes against the natural laws governing life.
 There are certain natural mechanisms of reproduction or propagation that have been used by humans for thousands of years.
 Humans might artificially select strains, but they do so within the natural framework of life.
 Incompatible forms of life are not able to produce viable offspring.
 Thus, two totally different forms of life (like a fish and a tomato) cannot exchange genes.

-I do not agree with the bypassing of these natural barriers.
+I don't agree with bypassing these natural barriers, not without very good cause.
 I'm not afraid that the food is unsafe.
-I simply disagree with the ethics of GMO technology.
-The way to find better strains should always be through breeding.
+I simply disagree with many reasons for using GMO technology.
+The default way to find better strains should always be through breeding.
 Hybrids, and then ultimately Heirlooms, should be our future, not our past.
-The only splicing should be done through grafts.
+These are techniques that all gardeners can employ, even at home.

 FERTILIZER?
 I understand the advantages of chemical fertilizers.
 I'm not religiously opposed to them.
 A good time-release fertilizer can provide reliable, trouble-free results.
 And remember, all of those "synthetic chemicals" get turned into organic matter which can then be composted.

 But please do not rely solely on synthetics.
 I believe strongly in the inclusion of organic supplementation.
 This is actually not that hard, especially for a home gardener.
 Try to build a healthy soil profile of beneficial bacteria and fungi.
 Even in pots, I've had great success with organic fertilizers and I hope to gain greater success in years to come.
 It's worth it!